 Battery life is a weakness.
 If the device is used exclusively as an e-reader – utilising the native e-reading software – the battery life is close to the Kindle Oasis.
 This means an estimated use time between two to three days of regular usage.
 Two to three days of usage isn’t bad but after using non-Android e-readers it does feel like a downgrade.
 I’ve also noticed, sometimes, sudden drops in the battery after waking the device.
 The cause of erratic drops might be due to background tasks running (possibly another problem with Android as an operating system for e-readers).
 Turn on WiFi and do tablet tasks in third-party applications, e.g., browse the web, check emails, read articles in Pocket, and battery life isn’t even comparable to most tablets.
 Using third-party applications, with WiFi activated, I would estimate battery life to be between 5 – 6 hours.

 The device has an E-Ink Carta screen with a resolution of 300 PPI.
-This might be subjective, but I found the Kobo Aura One’s screen, despite the identical resolution, to be better with text appearing less faded and clearer.
+This might be subjective, but I found the Kobo Aura One’s screen, despite the identical resolution, to be better with text appearing clearer and less faded.
 It should be noted that the Likebook Mars allows the user to adjust the contrast level through the status bar settings.
 This not only affects text in e-books and PDF documents but also book covers and images.
 It is a useful feature, and this means text appears darker when reading and compensates for the relative lack of clarity.
 As I will explain in the software section below, it is also possible to enhance the contrast level in third-party applications too.
 Overall, the Likebook Mars’s display is good and preferable to the Kindle Paperwhite and Oasis (the Kindle Oasis, considering its premium pricing, has poor contrast).

 The built-in light is on the colder side and isn’t bright and even as the Kobo Aura One.
 Also, there is no option to adjust the night light’s intensity level.
 The night light is either on or off and when on it produces a warm orange glow.
 Personally, to avoid light emission that causes eye strain, I usually don’t use an e-reader’s built-in light.